VasiliosRallis/iot-cringo/README.md

 - Buttons to connect and disconnect to the broker are also implemented, to enable the user to enter and exit the game at any time.
 - Further functionalities are to be implemented in newer versions of app.

-## Build Configuration
-This project was build on JDK 1.6

 ## License
 Copyrights 2018 included.
 In Chris We Trust Ltd.